 This plug-in activity triggers custom operations which are deployed on the SAP host agents of the managed systems host.
 Results of the custom operation are displayed in the guided procedure HTML result report.

-An operation is, in SAPHostAgent, a set of command, executed in the configured order until the first failure happens, or the complete set was successfully executed.
+A custom operation is a set of commands, executed in the configured order until the first failure happens, or the complete set was successfully executed.
 The result of every single command is returned in the result of the operation itself.
 The configuration of the operations is expected in the sub-directory operations.d of the exe directory where SAPHostAgent was installed (generally on UNIX /usr/sap/hostctl/exe, and on windows C:\Program Files\SAP\hostctrl\exe).

 When the guided procedure is executed manually or automatically, the custom operation will be triggered on the specified hosts agents.
 If wait for result=yes, the returning data will be displayed.
 If the custom operation has a helper class, the result can be semantically evaluated and a corresponding log message will be written.